Open the App

 H

-Holly Carnson
+Holly Carnson@hollycarnson_eakb

-Pressure Systems
+# Pressure Systems

-Low Pressure system - a depression
+Low Pressure system. - a depression

-High Pressure system- an anti-cyclone
+High Pressure system - an anti-cyclone

-A low Pressure system can be ident
+A low pressure system can

 Frontal Systems in Depressions